DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

 ##Week 2
 - DISMATH is starting to affect the way I talk to people.
 - This week, I learned that propositions can also be proved using Logical equivalences.
--Using logical equivalences is similar to identity laws in trigonometry.
+- Using logical equivalences is similar to identity laws in trigonometry.
 - In DISMATH, there are also laws that we can use as a logical proof, such as

 |         Name        |                           Equivalence                          |